 Weekend retreat facilities – this is where individuals and families can spend a weekend away from the daily grind and relax in fun activities

-Walk talk and brew – this is where we have a team of volunteers (established in Lanarkshire, Edinburgh and Lancashire) that meet with groups of people who maybe just want to clear their head, but have the support of our volunteers there to listen and offer advice etc.
+Walk talk and brew – this is where we have a team of volunteers (established in Lanarkshire and Edinburgh) that meet with groups of people who maybe just want to clear their head, but have the support of our volunteers there to listen and offer advice etc.

 PTSD Awareness sessions – we provide PTSD awareness sessions to help provide a better understanding of what the signs and symptoms of PTSD, how to manage symptom and ways that families can better support in a way that is helpful to the individual.